joaochenriques/WE_LAB_2023/README.md

 ## IMPORTANT NOTE
 - The Excel files contain all the data needed to prepare the report.
 - The time series included in the Excel files have been filtered as described in the Jupyter notebook.
+- The zero of the time series data from the cameras is not the same as the other time series due to the absence of a trigger in the experiment.